louismeunier/notes/Algebra 4/algebra4.typ

 // % !
 01-06
 = Representation Theory

+Recall that in studying group theory, we studied the notation of a group "acting" on a set.
+Representation theory studies group actions on vector spaces, which takes the notion of a group action on a set, and makes it compatible with the vector space structure.
 == Introduction
 #definition("Linear Representation")[
   A _linear representation_ of a group $G$ is a vector space $V$ over a field $FF$ equipped with a map $G times V -> V$ that makes $V$ a $G$-set in such a way that for each $g in G$, the map $v |-> g v$ is a linear homomorphism of $V$.